Compartment Bag Test (CBT) Kit

-The Aquagenx Compartment Bag Test (CBT) is a portable water quality test that lets anyone determine if drinking water contains E. coli bacteria and poses a health risk.
+The Aquagenx Compartment Bag Test (CBT) is a portable water quality test that allows users to determine if drinking water contains E. coli bacteria.
 The test does not require electricity, cold chain, laboratories, trained technicians or specialized equipment.
 Water quality testing and monitoring are done in a few steps that generate quantified, color change results.
-The CBT Kit overcomes barriers to ongoing water quality monitoring where is was previously too difficult, impractical and costly.

 Implementing organizations are customers of Aquagenx and include agencies such as: International Federation of Red Cross, Operation Blessing International.